RG 08. Students

 Carter G. Woodson Collection

-This collection is comprised of materials collected by Hutchins Library staff regarding the the life and work of Carter G. Woodson.
-The collections contains clippings, publications, Berea College news releases, copies of academic records, letters and exhibit items.
+This collection is comprised of materials collected by Hutchins Library staff regarding the life and work of Carter G. Woodson.
+The collection contains clippings, publications, Berea College news releases, copies of academic records, letters and exhibit items.

 Cecelia Kunath Schutte Papers